marinsoftware/publisher-plugin-template/README.md

 HEALTH_AUTH_CODE="YOUR HEALTH TOKEN ACCESS KEY"
 ```

-## Marin recommends url versioning
+## Versioning

-- URL versioning is an approach to API versioning where the version number is included in the URL itself.
-Typically, the version number is appended to the base URL of the API, separated by a forward slash.
+- We recommend URL versioning is an approach for API's where the version number is included in the URL itself.
   eg:
   - `v1.0/publishers`
   - `v1.1/publishers`